Paisseon/paisseon/README.md

 ### To-Do List 🗒
 - 「Satella」        Re-add the Stealth toggle
 - 「Satella Jailed」 Make a better UI and update to match Satella 1.8.0
+- 「Satella Jailed」 Fix the patcher script (and use Azula if available)
 - 「Azula」          Attempt to fix lack of read permission for imported files
-- 「Everything」     Rootless support in progress
+- 「Everything」     Rootless support in progress.
+Shit's broken tho
-- 「Jinx」           Add Dragon support maybe???
-Once vr1s adds rootless
 - 「StarForge」      Add K2 support eventually